 Karin Adams is an Assistant Professor in the Department of Community and Environmental Health and is the Director of the Environmental and Occupational Health program at Boise State University.
+Dr. Adams also serves as the Co-Director for the Center of Excellence in Environmental Health & Safety at Boise State.
 She earned a Ph.D. and M.S. in Environmental Health from Colorado State University and a B.S. in Chemistry from Centenary College of Louisiana.
 Dr. Adams is a Certified Occupational Hearing Conservationist with over a decade of field and program management experience in the discipline of Industrial Hygiene.

 Dr. Adams practiced Industrial Hygiene for 14 years prior to joining Boise State University in 2016.
 Dr. Adams performed industrial hygiene program management and fieldwork in a variety of industries, including, chemical manufacturing, healthcare, construction, and agriculture.
 Her health and safety career began in petroleum manufacturing and transitioned into the healthcare industry.
 Dr. Adams developed and implemented the respiratory protection program for Mycobacterium tuberculosis at the Mayo Clinic servicing over 25,000 employees.
 Dr. Adams was a consultant at the High Plains Intermountain Center for Agricultural Health and Safety.
 The Center is one of ten regional hubs funded by the National Institute for Occupational Safety and Health.
 There, Dr. Adams conducted research, education, and prevention/intervention programs to improve the health and safety of ranchers, farmers, and agricultural workers.
 Dr. Adams was an instructor at Colorado State University, where she developed and delivered graduate and undergraduate-level health and safety courses.